skipperoo/mandelbrot-explorer/report.typ

       - Compiler hints help the LLMs (and agents) to iterate and fix the code faster ], [
       - SIMD support is still experimental
-      - Harder and more complex to write
+      - Harder and more complex to write and to review
-      - OpenGL needs `unsafe` blocks
+      - OpenGL wrappers need `unsafe` blocks
+      - I have limited experience with it
   ],

     [Zig], [